kasem-sm/SlimeKT/README.md

 ## Introduction 🙋‍♂️

 An article sharing platform where you can _**personalize, subscribe to your favorite topics, get daily-read reminders, explore new authors, and share your articles**_.
-It uses the most cutting-edge technology in the frontend and backend parts, such as <b>Ktor, MongoDB, and Jetpack Compose.</b>
+App built using Kotlin, Dagger Hilt, Room Database, Coroutines, Flow, AndroidX Glance, WorkManager, Coil etc.</b>

 ## Documentation 📚